 When working with clients I often talk about who we are as people first and then how that authentically feeds into who we are at work.
 This equally applies to me and here are some of my key influences outside of work.

 We all have potential.
 The potential to do or become something we never imagined.
 It is only by challenging ourselves can we discover what we are truly capable of.
 I often try new things – sometimes they fail horribly (contemporary dance isn’t for me!) and sometimes you succeed.
 In 2018 I bought a cheap digital keyboard on ebay to see if I could learn to play the piano.
-Little over a year later I now own a beautiful acoustic piano and derive great pleasure from being able to play it.
+I now own a beautiful acoustic piano and derive great pleasure from being able to play it.
 I recently realised the ambition to play a grand concert piano.